What do you need?

 • Here are some recommended, but not required, supplies:

 -Vest and appropriate gear.
-Snippers, clamps, forceps, net, etc.
+Snippers, clamps, forceps, net, etc. If you are visiting, stop by Western Rivers fly shop and buy some gear for the trip!

 -Hat.
 I prefer a brimmed hat to fish with, but you can bring your choice.
 You’ll want it for sun protection but also for casting help (if you need it).